ikus060/minarca/doc/introduction.md

 In addition to this web application, we also install another component called Minarca-shell that takes care of receiving incoming connections via the SSH protocol, validating the authentication and authorization of the user to make a backup, and also isolating each user and their repository.

 The last component, named Minarca client, must be installed on the computers to be backed up.
 This component acts as an agent on the computer and takes care of coordinating the data backup to the Minarca server.
-Using this agent it is possible to select the files and directories to be backed up and the frequency of the backup.
+Using this agent, it is possible to select the files and directories to be backed up and the frequency of the backup.
 The Minarca agent can be used via a user interface or command line.

 ![Minarca Architecture overview](architecture-overview.png)